 Getting as much feedback as possible before going with a CRO is always crucial as they may help to get confidence and strengthen the choice.

-The service costs impacts the total development cost of the drug but should be considered as a secondary criterion after primary factors, such as producing quality data, and timely completion of the project.
+The service costs impact the total development cost of the drug but should be considered as a secondary criterion after primary factors, such as producing quality data, and timely completion of the project.

 - For small and medium-sized companies, the cost will likely be a primary factor, and there is a tricky understanding between low and high-cost bids.